 There was a time not too long ago when lines, point spreads and odds weren’t mentioned on televised sports broadcasts.
 That’s changing.
 Frequently, TV and radio sports networks along with websites are beginning to use sports betting information alongside basic information like time, date, and location of the game.

 Additionally, there are more mainstream media outlets that are openly analyzing games.
 Then they are making picks using sports betting odds and information.
 There’s even been a change in how mainstream media references gambling odds.
 They used to use odds from any source and refer to the information as something that came “from Vegas.”
 Most media now refer to specific Las Vegas sports book odds when they refer to information being “from Vegas.”

-VSiN aims to be the premiere sports betting media outlet
+VSiN aims to be the premier sports betting media outlet

 There’s one network that’s taking on sports betting head first.
 The Vegas Sports and Information Network (VSiN) on SiriusXM is a sports talk radio station that offers entirely sports betting-related content.
 There’s no pussyfooting around sports betting news and information, and it’s fantastic.